rekalogika/rekalogika.dev/docs/rekapager/02-adapters/01-doctrine-orm-querybuilder.md

 ## Transactions

 If you use the `lockMode` option, the adapter will pass the option to the resulting `Query` object.
-Example on how to do transactions:
+In a batch processing, this is how to wrap the processing of each page in a transaction:

 ```php
 use Doctrine\DBAL\LockMode;